Financial Services Partner

 Senior Deputy General Manager and Head of ESG Development Department, Asset Management Division

 As Head of ESG Development Department, Mitsuhashi oversees the exercise of voting rights and promotion of ESG investment and enhances stewardship activities through engagement with investee companies.
-Since 2013, he has been managing a concentrated portfolio which consists of high-quality stocks with high ROE.

 He graduated from Yokohama National University in 1993.
 He joined Mitsubishi Trust and Banking Corporation in the same year.
 In 1994, he joined Pension Fund Management Division as an asset allocation manager.